 It just took us longer than it would have taken had we hired contractors to do it all.

-But like I said, we saved so much by doing it ourselves and wouldn’t have done it any other way.
+But as I said, we saved so much by doing it ourselves and wouldn’t have done it any other way.

 (remember, we still have our master bath/closet to complete…give me strength!! haha)